 In the remote western region of Nepal, girls, even today, frequently die from menarche (their first menstrual period).
-Menarche practices that involve girls being shunned by their families and locked up in small sheds without food and water reinforce the stigma and shame many girls experience for being born a girl.
+Menarche practices that involve girls being shunned by their families and locked up in small sheds without food and water to reinforce the stigma and shame many girls experience for being born a girl.

-Art to Healing believes that it is possible to create a world where women and girls are genuinely respected and valued.
+Art to Healing believes that it is possible to create a world where women and children are genuinely respected and valued.
 A world where girls don’t have to live in shame and tremendous fear for being born female.

-- Trauma informed yoga for women
+- Trauma informed counseling and support

 - Feminine leadership training empowering participants to be educators, leaders and role models to others within their communities

 - Research with Queensland University of Technology measuring how art therapy and education in reproductive health impacts post-traumatic growth in women and children who have experienced the illegal sex trade as workers